PKBeam/Edda/getting-started.md

 If possible, you should obtain a lossless audio file (e.g. `.wav` or `.flac`) and transcode it into Vorbis format (`.ogg`).

-You should aim for a quality preset somewhere from 5 to 9 (which is Spotify Premium quality).
+You should aim for a quality preset somewhere from 5 to 9.
+(Spotify Premium uses quality 9.)

-The quality 10 preset produces unnecessarily large files, and anything under quality 5 may result in noticeably poor sound quality.
+The quality 10 preset produces unnecessarily large files, and anything under quality 5 may sound noticeably poor.

 You can set the quality
 - in Audacity, by using the slider in the file save dialog (after you click "Export to OGG").